mpolimeno/sdsu-sage-tutorial-git/_build/html/_sources/sageprog.rst.txt

   gap> quit;
   sage:

 If the reader is using the notebook then using GAP directly is even easier.
-It is done by just selecting GAP from a drop down menu (highligthed in yellow in the picture below).
+It is done by just selecting GAP from a drop down menu (highlighted in yellow in the picture below).

 .. image:: pics/gap_example.png
    :alt: Using GAP directly from the SageMath Notebook